scalio/ng-holistic/README.md

 > Note: there is ready to use library based on [clarity](https://vmware.github.io/clarity/) UI design system with predefined set of components.

+## Data driven lists

+### Overview

+The target here is to create angular lists declaratively.

 ## Common